Musislik/lin-ground-temp-sensor/README.md

 ![LIN frame](https://ni.scene7.com/is/image/ni/LIN_frame_20090802104146?scl=1)

 - **Break sequence**: Serves as start notice for all nodes in the bus.
-When BREAK field begins the LIN line is pulled low for time period of 13 bits from master's side to give sufficient time for slaves to notice.
+When BREAK field begins the LIN line is pulled low for time period of 13 bits from commander's side to give sufficient time for responders to notice.
-- **Sync sequence**: Master will send character `0x55` into the bus, so that all slaves will synchroze and set their baurate according to it
+- **Sync sequence**: Commander will send character `0x55` into the bus, so that all responders will synchroze and set their baurate according to it
-- **ID sequence**: In this sequence of 8 bits, master will provide task (recieve or send) and address of slave in a bus.
-First 6 bits containing slave address is sent, then 2 bits of parity is determines following task to slave: "01"... ignore data that will be sent, "10"... listen for data, "11"... send data.
+- **ID sequence**: In this sequence of 8 bits, commander will provide task (recieve or send) and address of responder in a bus.
+First 6 bits containing responder address is sent, then 2 bits of parity is determines following task to responder: "01"... ignore data that will be sent, "10"... listen for data, "11"... send data.
 - **Data**: 8 bits of data is sent/recieved
 - **Checksum sequence**: It is transmitted as a last field frame to verify that transmission was successful